-- Our large, high-volume equipment, longer production runs and flexible, cross-facility manufacturing capabilities result in lower unit-production costs than many of our competitors; - Our position as one of the largest purchasers of packaging-grade resins globally at approximately 2.5 billion pounds per year provides considerable purchasing power and enhances the reliability of our supply of resins; and - Our global network of 84 strategically located manufacturing facilities provides increased opportunities to optimize transportation costs and realize distribution efficiencies and allows for quick turnaround times to our customers.
+- Our large, high-volume equipment, longer production runs and flexible, cross-facility manufacturing capabilities result in lower unit-production costs than many of our competitors; - Our position as one of the largest purchasers of packaging-grade resins globally at more than 2.5 billion pounds per year provides considerable purchasing power and enhances the reliability of our supply of resins; and - Our global network of 84 strategically located manufacturing facilities provides increased opportunities to optimize transportation costs and realize distribution efficiencies and allows for quick turnaround times to our customers.

 Track record in mergers and acquisitions.
-We have successfully integrated over 30 acquisitions since 1988, including 13 over the past seven years.
+We have successfully integrated over 30 acquisitions since 1988, including 12 over the past six years.
 These acquisitions have enabled us to (1) develop new business platforms; (2) add products to market to our customer network; (3) create incremental profitability by achieving synergies; (4) acquire manufacturing processes and technologies; and (5) capitalize on the best practices of acquired companies.
 Our management team seeks to acquire companies at attractive, value-enhancing multiples, utilizing what we believe is our flexible, low-cost capital structure to fund the transactions.
+In September 2011, we acquired Rexam Specialty and Beverage Closures for a multiple of purchase price to Adjusted EBITDA (including synergies) of 4.5x and funded the transaction entirely with debt financing under our revolving asset-based credit facility, which carries a LIBOR plus 2% interest rate.
+This transaction was immediately deleveraging for us and accretive to shareholder value while also increasing free cash flow generation.

 Outsized earnings growth, attractive margins and strong free cash flow generation.
-We believe our earnings growth has exceeded the growth of our industry, with Adjusted EBITDA growing from \$80 million in December 2000 to \$810 million for the 12 months ended March 30, 2013, representing a CAGR of 21%.
+We believe our earnings growth has exceeded the growth of our industry, with Adjusted EBITDA growing from \$80 million in 2000 to \$812 million for the 12 months ended December 29, 2012, representing a CAGR of 21%.
 We also believe we maintain attractive profit margins and generate significant Adjusted Free Cash Flow for our stockholders relative to our peers.
-For the 12 months ended March 30, 2013, our Adjusted EBITDA margin was 17%, and we generated Adjusted Free Cash Flow of \$283 million.
+For the 12 months ended December 29, 2012, our Adjusted EBITDA margin was 17%, and we generated Adjusted Free Cash Flow of \$271 million.
 We believe our profit margins and Adjusted Free Cash Flow generation are stable and increasing, driven by new product launches, market share gains, stable input cost pass-through, cost improvement actions, disciplined capital spending, prudent working capital management, minimal contingent liabilities and strategic investments in new projects and acquisitions with synergies.